-The dealer sits in the West position and has just picked up the queen of hearts.
-North seat starts the hand off by leading the jack of spades.
+The dealer sits in the West position and just picked up the queen of hearts.
+North seat starts the hand by leading the jack of spades.

 East plays the king of spades.
-South plays the ace taking the trick, and the maker(W) follows suit with the nine.
+South plays the ace taking the trick, and the maker(W) follows suit with the 9.

 South now leads the ace of clubs.
 The maker(W) trumps in with the queen.

 If you were sitting in North, what card would you play now?

 Would you overtrump trump the queen?
 Holding the left - ace already assures your team that your opponents won't make two points on this hand.
 Is there a possible way to euchre them?
 This is the perfect opportunity to rid your hand of an unneeded card, the 9 of diamonds.
 Your team has one trick and you hold a second one in your hand.
 If your partner can get a trick, it's euchre time.

 Now the maker(W) leads the queen of spades.
 North, thinking the maker may be trying to set up an endplay, knows the best way to avoid this is not be in the lead.
 Their only choice is to throw off the ace of diamonds.
 This is also a good play for another reason.
 Their partner had taken the first trick with the ace of spades yet didn't try a spade lead-though.
 It's possible they are void in spades.

 Sometimes things work out exactly as planned and North's play paved the way for South to take the trick with the 9.
 Now, no matter what happens next, they are euchred.

 Experienced players like to try as many lone calls as possible.
 Some of these may be very risky; however, the reward of 4 points is oh so tempting!